 What Membership in the National Honor Society Means for You

 The NHS is a prestigious organization with stringent membership requirements.
 Any student who qualifies to join should be exceptionally proud of themselves.
 Some wonderful perks come with being a member.
 These include:

-There are some things to consider when deciding to pursue membership with this honor society.
-First, your school’s NHS charter is responsible for establishing many of the standards for admission and continued membership.
+There are some things to consider when pursuing membership in this honor society.
+First, your school’s NHS charter is responsible for establishing many of the admission and continued membership standards.
 It’s wise to learn what their requirements are.